 If you’ve been diagnosed with breast cancer, one of the first things your doctor will do is determine whether the cancer cells are hormone receptive.
 Knowing if your cancer responds to certain hormones will help direct your treatment, and it can offer insight about your outlook.

 Hormone therapy stops hormones from causing cancer growth.
-Because TNBC cells lack estrogen, progesterone, and their HER2 genes aren't overexpressed, the cells don’t respond well to hormone therapy or medications that block HER2 receptors.
+Because TNBC cells lack estrogen and progesterone, and their HER2 genes aren't overexpressed, the cells don’t respond well to hormone therapy or medications that block HER2 receptors.
 Instead of hormone therapy, treating TNBC often involves chemotherapy, radiation, and surgery.

 Like other types of breast cancer, TNBC can often be treated successfully if it’s caught early.
 But in general, survival rates tend to be lower with TNBC compared to other forms of breast cancer.
 TNBC is also more likely than some other types of breast cancer to return after it’s been treated, especially in the first few years after treatment.

-The stages of breast cancer are based on the size and location of the tumor, as well as whether the cancer has spread beyond the part of the breast in which it originated.
-To stage cancer, doctors use a scale of Stage 0 to Stage 4.
+The stage of breast cancer is based on the size and location of the tumor, as well as whether the cancer has spread beyond the part of the breast in which it originated.
+To stage cancer, doctors use a scale of stage 0 to stage 4.

-Stage 0 breast cancers are isolated in one part of the breast, such as duct or lobule, and show no sign of spreading into other tissue.
+Stage 0 breast cancers are isolated in one part of the breast, such as a duct or lobule, and show no sign of spreading into other tissue.
 Stage 1 breast cancer also often means that the cancer hasn’t spread outside of the breast.
 Stage 1 is typically localized, although further local spread may cause the cancer to move into stage 2.

 In stage 3, the cancer has invaded the body’s lymph system.
 Stage 4 cancer is the most serious.
 Stage 4 cancer has spread beyond the breast and nearby lymph nodes, and into other organs and tissue of the body.